 Series J Preferred Stock.
 The Company evaluated the provisions of the Series J Preferred Stock under Accounting Standards Codification ("ASC") 480, Distinguishing Liabilities from Equity, ASC 815, Derivatives and Hedging, ASC 470, Debt, and Accounting Series Release ("ASR") 268, Presentation in Financial Statements of "Redeemable Preferred Stocks."
 Based on this evaluation, the Company determined that the Series J Preferred Stock is not a mandatorily redeemable financial instrument and there are no scenarios in which the Company could have an obligation to issue a variable number of shares of Common Stock.
 Accordingly, the Series J Preferred Stock should be classified as equity.
-Additionally, the embedded conversion option does not meet the criteria to be separated from the Series J Preferred stock does not contain conversion features that could result in the Company being required to redeem a portion of the shares converted, thus the Series J Preferred Stock should not be classified in mezzanine equity.
+Additionally, the embedded conversion option does not meet the criteria to be separated from the Series J Preferred stock and thus this feature should not be bifurcated and accounted for as a derivative.
+Finally, the Company determined that the Series J Preferred Stock does not contain conversion features that could result in the Company being required to redeem a portion of the shares converted, thus the Series J Preferred Stock should not be classified in mezzanine equity.